Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 rucking or swimming

-A random mix of hard runs and heavy lifting is not a hybrid program.
-It is just random fatigue.
+A random mix of hard runs and heavy lifting is not a hybrid training program.
+It is just random fatigue dressed up in two disciplines.

-How many days per week should someone do hybrid training?
+How many days per week should you do hybrid training?

 Most hybrid athletes do best on 4 to 6 training days per week.